 On 8 July 2021, the first-instance ruling was issued in which the action against VP Bank (Switzerland) Ltd was dismissed in its entirety and/or, with respect to VP Bank Ltd, upheld to a limited extent (20 per cent).
 As a result, the Bank was ordered to repay an amount of USD 2.9 million.
 The DIA immediately appealed this decision to the next higher instance.

 In both cases, VP Bank Ltd considers the risk of outflow of funds to be small, which is why no provision has been formed.

-In another case, the High Court of Justice in London brought a civil action against VP Bank (Switzerland) Ltd at the beginning of 2020.
+In another case, the High Court of Justice in London served a civil suit on VP Bank (Switzerland) Ltd at the beginning of 2020.
 VP Bank Ltd is also named as a defendant and was notified of the action in March 2020.
-The main defendant is a former body of a foreign pension fund.
+The main defendant is a former governing body of a foreign pension fund.
 The latter is said to have acted unlawfully in its role by accepting distribution remunerations for investment funds.
-The action has also been brought against various other banks and individuals that processed payments or paid distribution remunerations.
+The action names 38 defendants, among them various other banks and individuals that processed payments or paid distribution remunerations.

 VP Bank Ltd and VP Bank (Switzerland) Ltd are accused of a violation of due diligence obligations.
 They are also accused of involvement in the processing of questionable third-party fees and commissions of at least USD 46 million, meaning they would have to assume non-contractual collective liability for the damages incurred.
-VP Bank is disputing the accusations and the place of jurisdiction.
-At the moment it considers the risk of an outflow of funds to be small, which is why no provision has been formed.
+VP Bank Group is disputing the accusations and the place of jurisdiction.
+Two defendant banks successfully challenged the UK jurisdiction in the first instance.
+In both cases, VP Bank Group considers the risk of outflow of funds to be small, which is why no provision has been formed.

 Most important foreign-currency exchange rates